rnd195/marp-community-themes/README.md

 The website is built using [Quarto](https://quarto.org/) and it is inspired by the Typora [theme gallery](https://theme.typora.io/).

 Feel free to provide any suggestions in the issues tab.
+Please note that this theme gallery is an independent, community-maintained project and is not affiliated with the official Marp project.

 # Installation / Usage